rsc-cis133DA-in-v12/CIS133DA-L10-Project-Template/README.md

     3. Add a minimum of 5 keywords appropriate for the page content.
     4. Add an appropriate description.
 5. Apply the **active** class to the "Services" link.
 6. Within the Main section, create an HTML layout structure for a "card" you'll define visually with CSS later on.
-Utilize the appropriate HTML elements complete the following:
+Utilize the appropriate HTML elements to include the following for each card:
     1. Display a 100px by 100px image.
     2. Using an appropriate heading, display the name of the service.
     3. Add a brief description of the service.